-carnage everywhere… testosterone flying… people screaming…
+The carnage… testosterone flying… people screaming…

 “Like the feeling of cumming… so I am getting to cum at home, and cum in my workout, and cumming all day long.
-How lucky am I?”– I hope you read that in his voice.
+How lucky am I?”(I hope you read that in his voice.)

-This process is called osmosis.
+This whole process is called osmosis.